 Here are at least some of the basic leadership lessons I learned:

-- The capability of a leader to see and cast a vision people will follow
+- The capability to see and cast a vision people will follow

-- The ability of a leader to articulate the expected results of that vision in a way that stirs followers minds
+- The ability to articulate the expected results of that vision in a way that stirs followers minds

 - A team of dedicated supporters

 - The resources to implement